 Great CIOs need great teams.
 Hiring or developing people with the necessary skills to move the company forward is essential.
 Start by creating a culture that empowers creativity and problem solving.
 Transformation and innovation are challenging and full of surprises, so companies need a team that is prepared.

-Nearly 56 percent of CIOs expect to see significant skills shortages in IT over the next year.
+More than 33 percent of CIOs believe that a lack of digitally-savvy workforce talent is holding their organization back.
 Looking externally for the right skills is a necessity, but encouraging and rewarding from within cultivates internal talent that is innovative and already understands the goals and direction of the company.
 We’ve seen clients with hidden pools of talent, waiting to be asked for input.
 Spending time with the department staff, understanding who’s there, how they got there, and what they have to offer can make a big difference.

 CIOs cannot accomplish anything without the support and buy-in of the other executives in the company.
 By building important peer-to-peer relationships one can foster and drive strategic technology decisions across the company with support instead of hindrance.
 Other executives and department heads can throw up roadblocks if they’re not asked to weigh in on decisions.
 Inclusivity is a philosophy that tends to pay dividends in both the short term and over the long term.
 Trust takes time to earn and every time you ask a team member their opinion you’re building another element of that trust.